-Uplift, as a data controller, collects, processes and stores significant volumes of personal and sensitive personal data on an ongoing basis – only when a member permits us to do so.
-Uplift collects data about its staff, donors, partners and programme participants who come into contact with the organisation through our community organising work.
+Uplift, as a data controller, collects, processes and stores personal data on an ongoing basis – only when a member permits us to do so.
+Uplift collects data about its staff, volunteers, donors, partners and members who come into contact with the organisation through our work.
 We process personal data for the following reasons:

 - The collection and management of petition signatures;

 - The collection and management of survey results;

 - The facilitation of communication between Uplift members and individuals (e.g., politicians and CEOs) related to campaigns;